-The Co-op is available to students enrolled in classes leading to ordination in the holy ministry or certifications as a deaconess.
-Food, clothing, and household items are available at no cost to the students.
+The Co-op is available to students enrolled in classes leading to ordination in the holy ministry or certification as a deaconess.
+Food, clothing, and household items are available at no financial cost to the students.
 Students register and volunteer time for the privilege of use.
 All monetary gifts given to the Co-op for food items are restricted to the purchase of grocery items on the shelves of the Food Co-op.
-If you need assistance or have any questions, please contact Deaconess Katherine Rittner, Director of the Food and Clothing Co-op at 260-452-2168.
+If you need assistance or have any questions, please contact Deaconess Katherine Rittner, Director of the Food and Clothing Co-op, at (260) 452-2168.

 The Food Co-op is staffed and open from 6 a.m. to 2:30 p.m.
 Monday through Friday.

 The Clothing Co-op is staffed and open from 8 a.m. to 4 p.m.
 Monday through Friday, and Saturday mornings from 9 a.m. to noon when classes are in session.